 GP Dr Roger Henderson shares a couple of nighttime tips:

-Omega 3 fats are essential for mental health, but are sadly lacking in many of our diets.
-On the other hand, we shouldn’t be eating excessively fried fats and the unnatural fats that have been created by modern food-processing techniques: the hydrogenated fats and trans fats.
+We shouldn’t be eating excessively fried fats and the unnatural fats that have been created by modern food-processing techniques – the hydrogenated fats and trans fats.

 In addition, an imbalance between our intake of omega 3 fatty acids and omega 6 fatty acids has been linked with depression and other mood disorders.
-“The ratio of omega 3, found in oily fish such as herring, salmon and sardines, walnuts and ground flaxseeds to omega 6s, found in many margarines and refined vegetable oils, should be around 2:1.
-Although the UK has no dietary guidelines for omega 3s as such, the American Psychiatric Association recommends eating oily fish at least twice a week and suggests that people with mood disorders take a daily omega 3 supplement,” says Head of Nutrition from Healthspan, Robert Hobson.
+'The ratio of omega 3, found in oily fish such as herring, salmon and sardines, walnuts and ground flaxseeds, to omega 6s, found in many kinds of margarine and refined vegetable oils, should be around 2:1.
+Although the UK has no official dietary guidelines for omega 3s as such, the British Dietetic Association recommends eating two portions of fish a week, one of which should be oily,' says Head of Nutrition from Healthspan, Robert Hobson.

 Talking things through with a friend or family member can help to lessen the burden of negative thoughts and can sometimes help you to find a solution.